aryatavakoli/kubernetes-vagrant/README.md

 ```sh
 $ vagrant halt
 ```
-To delete the cluster and start fresh:Automatically deploys a local Virtual Kubernetes Cluster on a local machine.
+To delete the cluster and start fresh:
 ```sh
 vagrant -f destroy
 ```